vincentbernat/thass0.github.io/_posts/2023-10-31-parsing-expressions-by-recursive-descent-in-haskell.md

 title: Parsing Expressions by Recursive Descent in Haskell
 ---

 Parsing numerical expressions by recursive descent is a joy in Haskell!
-It is incredibly concise and elegant, yet very simple.[^1]
+It is incredibly concise and elegant, yet very simple.

 What we want to parse are binary expressions like `7 + 42 * 9`, `2 * 3 / 4 * 5`, or `8 * (10 - 6)`.
 As always, when parsing such expressions, we have to be aware of the associativity of the operators involved and of their different levels of precedence.
 In this case it's simple: `+`, `-`, `*`, and `/` all associate to the left, and `*` and `/` have higher precedence than `+` and `-`.

-This means that we want to turn the above expressions into the following ASTs.[^2]
+This means that we want to turn the above expressions into the following ASTs.[^1]

 `7 + 42 * 9` ⇒ `7 + (42 * 9)`. `*` has higher precedence than `+`, so although they both associate to the left, `*` binds tighter than `+`.